 An individual bought insurance with a coinsurance clause wherein losses will be shared by the insured and insurer in the ratio 80:20.
 If the loss amount during the term was $1,000, the insurer would only pay $800, and the balance $200 will be borne by the insured.

 Example #2 – Health CoInsurance

 Assume that someone bought a health insurance policy with an 80/20 breakdown.
 In this contract, losses will be shared by the insurer and insured in an 80:20 ratio.
-If the insured went through a medical procedure that cost $2,000, her insurer will pay up $1,600, while she will put in the balance $400.
-If the same contract has an out-of-pocket deductible clause of $500, she will bear the first $500 herself and the balance will be shared by her ($300) and the insurer ($1200) as per the pre-decided ratio.
+If the insured went through a medical procedure that cost $2,000, her insurer would pay up $1,600, while she will put in the balance $400.
+If the same contract has an out-of-pocket deductible clause of $500, she will bear the first $500 herself, and the balance will be shared by her ($300) and the insurer ($1200) as per the pre-decided ratio.

 Health Coinsurance Illustration

 An 80% coinsurance clause on a property valued at $100,000, requires the property to be insured for at least $80,000.
 If the property is insured for a lesser $60,000, the insurer will charge an underreporting penalty in the form of a lower payout.

 In case there is a $40,000 loss in the property during the term of the contract, the insurer will only pay damages proportional to actual cover and the cover required under the contract.
 In this case, it will be $30,000, and the balance $10,000 loss will be borne by the insured (without deductible) as an underreporting penalty.

 Refer to the table below: